NADA Market Beat

 Produced by NADA's Industry Analysis division, NADA Market Beat is a monthly report on U.S. new light vehicle sales; it replaces the NADA Monthly Sales Recap.

-NADA Market Beat: New Light-Vehicle SAAR Hits 15.9 Million Units in April 2026
+NADA Market Beat: New Light Vehicle SAAR Hits 16.1 Million in May

-New light-vehicle sales in April 2026 reached a SAAR of 15.9 million units, a decline of 7.1% compared to April 2025 and the eighth straight month of year-over-year declines.
+New light-vehicle sales in May reached a SAAR of 16.1 million units, an increase of 3.1% compared to May 2025.

 Archive